samdods/DZLObjcAdditions/README.md

 ##### @implementation_combine(Class, CategoryName)

-Like a normal category implementation, but any method that already exists on the underlying class is backed up and can be called with combineOriginal(args, ...)
+<sup>Like a normal category implementation, but any method that already exists on the underlying class is backed up and can be called with combineOriginal(args, ...)</sup>

 ##### @implementation_safe(Class, CategoryName)